Uniform accuracy of implicit-explicit Runge-Kutta methods for linear hyperbolic relaxation systems: Numerical tests

 The spatial domain is taken as $x\in [-\pi, \pi]$ with periodic boundary conditions.
 We solve the linearized Grad’s moment system \eqref{equ:linear-moment-equ} with $M=5$.
 The initial data are prepared by

 We compute the solution to time $T=2$ with $\Delta t =\frac{32}{N^2}\cdot 2^{-k}, k=1, 2,\cdots,6$ and estimate the error of the solution $\bm{U}_{\Delta t}$ as $\norm{\bm{U}_{\Delta t}-\bm{U}_{ref}}$.
-The numerical results is in Figure \ref{fig:LinearMoment-RK}.
-We can observe that the numerical results are in perfect agreement with our theoretical analysis which ARS(2,2,2) and BHR(5,5,3)* schemes achieve uniform second/third order accuracy, ARS(4,4,3) achieves uniform second order accuracy and suffers from order reduction in the intermediate regime.
+The numerical results are in Figure \ref{fig:LinearMoment-RK} and \ref{fig:LinearMoment-order} .
+We can observe that the numerical results are in perfect agreement with our theoretical analysis.
+Both the ARS(2,2,2) and ARS(2,3,2) schemes exhibit the uniform second-order accuracy, and the BHR(5,5,3)* scheme achieve the uniform third-order accuracy.
+The ARS(4,4,3) scheme attains third-order in the regimes $\varepsilon=O(1)$ and $\varepsilon\rightarrow0$, but suffers from order reduction in the intermediate regime.